 To the best of our knowledge, this is the first reported case of the coexistence of ax-SpA and ASSD with EJ-1 positivity.
-Cases of ASSD have been previously described in patients with rheumatic diseases treated with TNF inhibitors, but none of these have been definitively attributed to the use of this class of drugs.
+Cases of ASSD have been previously described in patients with rheumatic diseases treated with tumor necrosis factor inhibitors, but none of these has been definitively attributed to the use of this class of drugs.